ChristinaLK/blog/content/pull-requests-push.md

 * "base" branch: main development branch (`master`)
 * "head-fork": your repository
-* branch to "compare": whatever you just pushed to your own repository (`my-patch`)
+* branch to "compare": whatever you just pushed to your own repository (`power-up-additions`)

 Click on the big green button (two times) to finally submit the pull request.  [[3](#all-the-buttons)]

-##Updating a pull request with more changes
+## Updating a pull request with more changes

 This is super easy.
-I'll go back to the local repository I have on my computer.
+Go back to the local repository you have on my computer.
 Make sure you're in the correct branch (the one we were making changes in before)...

 ~~~
-$ git checkout my-patch
+$ git checkout power-up-additions
 ~~~

 ...and make edits/commit changes as before.
-I push the branch to my fork.
+Push your branch to your fork...

 ~~~
-$ git commit -m "making changes based on suggestions"
-$ git push my-fork my-patch
+$ git push peach power-up-additions
 ~~~

 Ta-da!
 That's it.
-I
+You
-don't need to "resubmit" the pull request, as the pull request on the main repository will automatically update (Github magic!) based on the changes that I've pushed to your copy of the repository.
+don't need to "resubmit" the pull request, as the pull request on the main repository will automatically update (Github magic!) based on the changes that you've pushed to your copy of the repository.

 <a name="changes">[1]</a> One thing I found confusing when I started making pull requests was that
 the changes were in *my* remote repository, but the pull request appeared on